bharathGitUser/bharathgituser.github.io/_pages/about.md

 <a name="students"></a>
 # Students

 One of the biggest perks of this job is that it provides me with many opportunities to work with students.
-If you are interested in working on any of the topics I have mentioned above, please do get in touch with me!
+If you are interested in working on any of the topics mentioned above, please do get in touch with me!
 It could either be through an internship or simply a no-cost colloboration where we work together on topics of common interest.

-I have had the privilege of mentoring these Ph.D. students with my collegues at ATT and academia:
+I have had the privilege of working with these Ph.D. students with my collegues at ATT and academia:

 * <a href="https://www.linkedin.com/in/yi-zhen-tsai/">Yi-Zhen (Angela) Tsai</a>, UC Riverside, 2019-current
 * <a href="https://www.cs.ucr.edu/~kapic001/mypage/">Kittipat Apicharttrisorn (Patrick)</a>, UC Riverside, 2019-present